jvzonlab/OrganoidTracker/manuals/MAIN.md

 * `autotrack_create_links.py` - uses a cell positions file to link cells from different time points together.
 * `autotrack_extract_mother_scores.py` - creates a CSV file, showing how the mother scores are built up.

-Other:
-* `track_manually.py` - graphical program written by Guizela to manually track cells.
-See [TRACK_MANUALLY] for details.

 The command-line scripts have documentation included inside themselves.
 The visual scripts are all essentially the same, and are documented in [VISUALIZER].